Matthew Scott Militello, experienced Criminal Defense, Estate Planning attorney in Erie, PA with 44 reviews

 2

-“Although the firm was unable to help me due to their caseload, they offered helpful information to help me proceed with my son's potential case.”
+“Although the firm was unable to help me due to their caseload, they offered helpful information to help me proceed.”

 Best lawyers in Erie, PA